kaaproject/kaa-rfcs/0019/README.md

          {
              "name":"endpointId",
              "type": "string",
-             "doc":"Identifier of the endpoint, on behalf of which metadata is requested" },
+             "doc":"Identifier of the endpoint, on behalf of which metadata keys are requested" },
          {
              "name":"keys",